Building Reef Resilience Through Invasive Algae Removal and Urchin Biocontrol in Kāne‘ohe Bay

 State of Hawai‘i

-For the past three years, the Super Sucker barge and urchin hatchery have been funded through the state’s Hawai‘i Invasive Species Council, in addition to federal grants from the National Oceanic and Atmospheric Administration.
+The Super Sucker barge and urchin hatchery have been funded through the state’s Hawai‘i Invasive Species Council, in addition to federal grants from the National Oceanic and Atmospheric Administration.
 Mitigation funds are also a source of current and future support.
+The Department of Aquatic Resources continues to run the urchin hatchery.

 The Nature Conservancy

-The Nature Conservancy has committed to raise $2.5 million (US) to pay for the construction of the new Super Sucker and three years of operation.
+The Nature Conservancy raised US $2.5 million to pay for the construction of Super Suckers and three years of operation.

 Lead organizations